 Modern neuroscience holds that our memories, personality, and identity are encoded primarily in the physical pattern of connections between neurons — the connectome — together with finer molecular details at each synapse.
-If that structure can be reliably preserved after death, the information that makes a person who they are need not be lost.
+If that structure can be reliably preserved after legal death, the information that makes a person who they are need not be lost.
+So long as this information remains, it is plausible that a preserved person could be revived and restored to consciousness by future technology.

 Our central objective is to promote validated scientific research and technical-services development in the field of whole-brain preservation for long-term storage, and to advocate for the guidelines, policies, and access that will raise the quality of the brain-preservation choice.